itsramiel/react-native-audio-playback/README.md

 - `playSound(): void`: Plays the sound.
 If the sound is already playing it does nothing.
 If the sound is paused, it resumes it.
 - `pauseSound(): void`: Pauses the sound
 - `seekTo(timeInMs: number): void`: Seeks the sound to a given time in Milliseconds
+- `setVolume(volume: number): void`: Sets the volume of the sound, volume should be a number between 0 and 1.
 - `unloadSound(): void`: Unloads the audio memory, so the Player is useless after this point.

 ## Sample Rates and Channel Counts